Living with a Canadian Family

-We place one, or in some cases two, long-term international student(s) with each homestay family.
-If we do place two students per family they usually come from two different countries.
-The family provides a private, furnished bedroom and three meals each day, plus snacks.
-Students can usually expect to travel about 20-30 minutes between their homestay and the TRU campus.
+Sometimes we place multiple international student(s) with each homestay family.
+If we do place multiple students per family they usually come from two different countries.
+The family provides a private, furnished bedroom and three meals each day, plus snacks to each student.
+Students can usually expect to travel about 20-45 minutes between their homestay and the TRU campus.

 Each semester/intake has a deadline to apply for the homestay program on time.
 Please check with your International Student Advisor (ISA) if you need more information or need to know the deadline to apply for homestay.